open-education-hub/binary-security/shellcodes/index.md

 $ ./vuln < exit_shellcode.bin
 ```

 However, we might want to freely edit the payload directly on the command line (for example, if the program reads some other stuff).
-The way to do this is to use another tool, like the shell itself, to transform hexdecimal notation into binary data:
+The way to do this is to use another tool, like the shell itself, to transform hexadecimal notation into binary data:

 ```
 $ printf '\x4b\x80\x04\x08'